DocArmoryTech/analyzer-d4-passivedns/docs/index.md

-# Welcome to analyzer-d4-passivedns Documentation
+# Welcome to Analyzer D4 Passive DNS

-The `analyzer-d4-passivedns` project is a modern Passive DNS server that collects, stores, and serves DNS data compliant with the [Passive DNS - Common Output Format (draft-dulaunoy-dnsop-passive-dns-cof)](https://tools.ietf.org/html/draft-dulaunoy-dnsop-passive-dns-cof).
-Built with FastAPI, it offers a high-performance, modular platform for processing DNS records from D4 sensors, COF websocket streams, and other sources, with auto-generated OpenAPI documentation for seamless integration.
+The `analyzer-d4-passivedns` project is a FastAPI-based Passive DNS server compliant with the [Passive DNS - Common Output Format (draft-dulaunoy-dnsop-passive-dns-cof)](https://tools.ietf.org/html/draft-dulaunoy-dnsop-passive-dns-cof).
+It collects, stores, and queries DNS data from various sources, enabling researchers, security analysts, and network administrators to analyze domain and IP relationships.
+Built with modularity and scalability in mind, it supports dynamic database backends (Redis, KV Rocks), modular ingestors, and configurable notifiers.

+This documentation provides comprehensive guides for users, administrators, and developers.
+Whether you’re querying DNS data, managing the server, or contributing to the codebase, you’ll find the resources you need below.

-## Overview
+## Key Features

-This project provides:
-- **Data Ingestion**: Modular ingestors for D4 sensors, COF websockets, and custom sources.
-- **Storage**: Dynamic database backends (Redis, Redis JSON) configured via `generic.json`.
-- **API**: FastAPI-based endpoints (`/info`, `/query`, `/fquery`, `/stream`) with interactive OpenAPI docs at `/docs`.
+- **FastAPI-Powered API**: Exposes endpoints (`/info`, `/query`, `/fquery`, `/stream`) with auto-generated OpenAPI specs at `/docs`.
-- **Notifications**: Configurable alerts (e.g., email, webhooks) with a no-retry policy for efficiency.
-- **Extensibility**: Easy addition of new ingestors, notifiers, and endpoints.

-The documentation is divided into three sections:
-- **[User Guide](./user/getting-started.md)**: For end-users querying the API to access Passive DNS data.
-- **[Admin Guide](./admin/installation.md)**: For administrators installing, configuring, and managing the server.
-- **[Developer Guide](./dev/contributing.md)**: For developers contributing to or extending the project.

-## Getting Started

-- **Users**: Start with the [User Guide](./user/getting-started.md) to learn how to query DNS records using the API.
-- **Admins**: Follow the [Installation Guide](./admin/installation.md) to set up the server and configure the database.
-- **Developers**: Check out the [Contributing Guide](./dev/contributing.md) to set up a development environment and start coding.
+- **Modular Design**: Supports plug-and-play ingestors (e.g., COF, D4) and notifiers (e.g., log, mail, webhook).
+- **Dynamic Backends**: Configurable database support for Redis or KV Rocks via `generic.json`.
+- **COF Compliance**: Ensures interoperability with other Passive DNS systems.
+- **Scalability**: Handles high-volume data with rate limiting, expiration policies, and load balancing.

-## Quick Start
+## Quickstart

 1. **Install the Server**:
    ```bash